SKGHD/Handy/README.md

   <li>Transfer files between your cloud drives with the speed of google's fast servers.</li>
   <li>Convert videos online with the help of HandBrake.</li>
   <li>Batch Convert directories.</li>
+  <li> Resume support for Batch conversion jobs.
+Pick up right after the last successful conversion in Batch Job when your colab notebook restarts or disconnects. </li>
   <li>Get email notification when your task(s) have finished.</li>
 </ul>